Climate and Methane

 -

-The Colorado Department of Public Health and Environment (CDPHE) is currently working on a new rule to reduce methane emissions from landfills.
+The Colorado Department of Public Health and Environment (CDPHE) is currently working on a new rule to reduce methane emissions from landfills, with a draft expected to be released in April 2025.
 Landfills are Colorado’s third-largest source of methane, a leading contributor to the climate crisis and 80 times more potent than carbon dioxide in the near-term.
 In addition to methane, landfills also emit other hazardous air pollutants and ozone precursors that degrade air quality and public health.

 new mexico